OCLC-Developer-Network/oclc-auth-python/examples/authentication_token/README.md

     Do not be concerned about "security warnings" - click through them.
 That is expected with the supplied, unsigned CACERT in server.pem.
 In production, you will use your institution's signed CACERT when implementing SSL.

+Note that this example writes sessions to a flat file, sessions.p.
+So it will need read/write access to the authentication_token directory.